TurboGears/tg2docs/docs/building_docs.rst

     hg commit
     hg push

-.. note::  push required a login to bitbucket.
+.. note::  push requires a login to bitbucket.
 You may also find you need to
     commit any local changes you've made first (it gives a "not updating" warning if this is the case).